Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 Lecture by I. Chuang on ["Grand Unification of Quantum Algorithms"](https://www.youtube.com/watch?v=GFRojXdrVXI&t=44s) with the goal of enabling the construction of new Quantum Algorithms (2020)

-The 3 main Quantum-algorithms, search, factoring and simulation, are all on the same structural footing, which is the the [quantum singular value transformation algorithm by Gilyen et al.](https://arxiv.org/pdf/1806.01838.pdf)
+The 3 main Quantum-algorithms, search, factoring and simulation, are all on the same structural footing, which is the the [quantum singular value transformation algorithm by Gilyen et al.](https://arxiv.org/pdf/1806.01838.pdf) The QAA is not explicitely addressed, but I. Chuang  mentions SVD in the context of the HHL algorithm (on which the QAA is built).

-**Remark**: The QAA is not explicitely addressed, but I. Chuang  mentions SVD in the context of the HHL algorithm (on which the QAA is built).
+### Grover's Search

-Check out [notation.md](https://github.com/Quant-X-Security-Coding-GmbH/QAA_Condition_Number/blob/main/notation_explanation/notation.md) for mathematical and quantum notation of the described mechanisms and operations.
+eAES mathematical analysis wrt.
+Grover's Search by Xenia Bogomolec: ([eAES_post-quantum_math_analysis](https://github.com/XeniaGabriela/eAES_post-quantum_math_analysis))

 ## Contributers